heyharmon/undo-seo/implementation/Milestone-3-Topical-Map-Generation.md

 ### Endpoints to Use

-**Primary: Related Keywords**
+**Primary: Related Keywords (always used)**
 - Endpoint: `POST /v3/dataforseo_labs/google/related_keywords/live`
 - Purpose: Get semantically related keywords with connection strength data
 - Returns: Related keywords with search metrics and relationship data for grouping

-**Secondary: Keyword Suggestions**
+- This is the core endpoint for topical map generation

+**Optional: Keyword Suggestions (user-enabled)**
 - Endpoint: `POST /v3/dataforseo_labs/google/keyword_suggestions/live`
 - Purpose: Get autocomplete-style suggestions for long-tail variations
-- Use: Supplement related keywords to catch variations the primary endpoint misses
+- Use: Supplements related keywords to catch variations the primary endpoint misses
+- **Not called by default** — user must explicitly enable this option

 ### DataForSEO Service Methods